ITM Platform - Projects Programs Portfolio

 When adaptive fits

 Adaptive life cycles shine in environments with high uncertainty, fast-moving markets, or products where user feedback is essential to shaping the outcome.
 Software product development, digital marketing campaigns, R&D exploration, and service design are all natural fits.
-The cost of context is that adaptive approaches require high stakeholder involvement - a product owner or sponsor who is available to prioritize, review, and provide feedback continuously.
+The trade-off is that adaptive approaches require high stakeholder involvement — a product owner or sponsor who is available to prioritize, review, and provide feedback continuously.

 The clean theoretical boundaries between predictive, iterative, and adaptive life cycles rarely survive contact with real organizations.
 In practice, most mature project portfolios contain a mix of approaches, and many individual projects blend elements from more than one life cycle.